Europe says assessing 737 MAX software, downplays talk of split

-LONDON (Reuters) - The European Union Aviation Safety Agency (EASA) said on Tuesday it was still assessing proposed changes to Boeing (BA.N) software for the grounded 737 MAX and had yet not found anything that would undermine hopes for a coordinated return to service.
+LONDON, Oct 8 (Reuters) - The European Union Aviation Safety Agency (EASA) said on Tuesday it was still assessing proposed changes to Boeing software for the grounded 737 MAX and had yet not found anything that would undermine hopes for a coordinated return to service.

 “EASA is still assessing the latest Flight Control Computer software - the work is ongoing and not completed yet,” an agency spokeswoman said by email.